David Cameron has finally made his energy policy position clearer - it turns out it is somewhere near to suggestions from IPPR.

 Doing more to make sure consumers are getting a good deal is good news, if the proposals can be made to work in practice.
 But the government and Ofgem must also demand more from the energy companies themselves; only with greater transparency around energy companies’ finances will we be able to improve the functioning of the energy market.

 If that doesn’t work, we really will have to ask whether the market in its current form can be sustained, or whether far more radical reform is needed.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.